-As college admissions becomes more and more competitive, the role of college counselors has never been more important.
+As college admission becomes more and more competitive, the role of college counselors has never been more important.
 Give your students the edge they need to achieve their most successful futures.

 We offer a variety of tools for college counselors to stay informed and support their students.

-The Counselor Toolkit is your USF clearinghouse for counselor-related information, from data and tuition costs to testing, newsletters and videos.
-Other useful tools for you and your students include the College Planning Worksheet, the Counselors’ Corner of the Admit-a-Bull Admissions Blog, and the USF Journey Through Admission, an interactive look at all the USF information you and your students need.
+The Counselor Toolkit is your go-to USF resource for counselor-related information, from data and tuition costs to testing, newsletters and videos.
+Other useful tools for you and your students include the College Planning Worksheet and the Counselors’ Corner of the Admit-a-Bull Admissions Blog.

 Helpful Counselor Links